Kong/docs.konghq.com/app/enterprise/1.3-x/brain-immunity/troubleshooting.md

 title: Troubleshooting-Common-Setup-Issues
 ---

+This troubleshooting page contains common examples and troubleshooting tips for issues you might experience when using Kong Brain and Kong Immunity.
+Information is also provided for how to contact Kong to report an issue, and how to submit suggestions to help improve functionality.

+## Common Issues and Troubleshooting Tips

-## Help!
+### Help!
 I don't see anything in the Service Map, but I'm sending traffic

 The most common cause for the Service Map not displaying is a problem in the configuration between Kong Enterprise (Kong) and the Collector App which prevents traffic data from reaching the Collector App.
 To confirm the Collector App is receiving traffic from Kong, check ```http://<COLLECTOR_APP>:<COLLECTOR_PORT>```.